davidmuns/frontend-angular-sprint-05/README.md

 # Tutorials:

-- How to get the weather from an API usin fetch: https://www.youtube.com/watch?v=RVUMJUIwT2A
+- How to get the weather from an API using fetch: https://www.youtube.com/watch?v=RVUMJUIwT2A